 - Uncertainty: Managers become conservative when there is uncertainty in Future results.
-For example, when creating budgets for new product developments (NPD), new product mix or line.
+For example, when creating budgets for new product developments (NPD), new product mix, or lines.
 Hence, there is no past record of possibilities.

-- Participative budgeting: When a firm uses participative budgeting system, the budget becomes accessible to a large number of employees so there is a certain chance that they serve their own best interest.
+- Participative budgeting: When a firm uses a participative budgeting system, the budget becomes accessible to a large number of employees, so there is a certain chance that they serve their own best interest.

-- Showcase to Investors: When managers want to show investors that the business is constantly beating their targets.
+- Showcase to Investors: When managers want to show investors that the business is constantly beating its targets.
 As a result, it gains goodwill & better image.

 - Performance appraisal: Management create slack if target achievement decides their appraisal.
-This gains them rewards& recognition in the firm,
+This gains their rewards& recognition in the firm,

 Managements best competition is with itself.
 Hence, by keeping soft targets, it sets grounds for reducing efficiency.
 It will not sustain long in the market.
 Employees may probably feel that there is no growth in the firm & turnover may increase.
 IF such slack exists for consecutive years, Company will have declining overall productivity.
 In the long term, it will have a profitability graph going down.